etherkit/JTEncode/README.md

  *
  * from_call - Callsign of issuing station (maximum size: 20)
  * message - Null-terminated message string, no greater than 130 chars in length
- * symbols - Array of channel symbols to transmit retunred by the method.
+ * symbols - Array of channel symbols to transmit returned by the method.
  *  Ensure that you pass a uint8_t array of at least the size of the message
  *  plus 5 characters to the method.
 Terminated in 0xFF.
  *